Joseph A. Baer: Interwar period

-After a several years of staff duty, Baer requested to be assigned to the field command and joined 11th Cavalry Regiment at Presidio of Monterey, California in October 1927.
+After several years of staff duty, Baer requested to be assigned to field command, and joined 11th Cavalry Regiment at Presidio of Monterey, California in October 1927.

-He served as an Executive officer of that regiment for almost two years and following the promotion to Colonel of Cavalry, he assumed command of 11th Cavalry in August 1929.
-Baer was subsequently ordered to the Office of Chief of Army Intelligence in Washington, D.C. for briefing and then ordered to Europe for duty as Military Attaché to Austria and Czechoslovakia with seat in Vienna.
-He remained in that capacity until July 1933 and witnessed Adolf Hitler's rise to power in Germany.
+He served as an executive officer of that regiment for almost two years.
+Following his promotion to colonel of cavalry, he assumed command of 11th Cavalry in August 1929.
+Baer was subsequently ordered to the Office of Chief of Army Intelligence in Washington, D.C. for briefing, and then ordered to Europe for duty as military attaché to Austria and Czechoslovakia with seat in Vienna.
+He remained in that capacity until July 1933, and witnessed Adolf Hitler's rise to power in Germany.

-Baer returned to the United States and after two months leave of absence, he assumed duty as Commanding officer, 7th Cavalry Regiment at Fort Bliss, Texas.
-His regiment was a part of 2nd Cavalry Brigade under Brigadier general George Vidmer and when general retired in August 1935, Baer temporarily replaced him as Brigade Commander.
+Baer returned to the United States.
+After two months' leave of absence, he assumed duty as commanding officer of the 7th Cavalry Regiment at Fort Bliss, Texas.
+His regiment was a part of the 2nd Cavalry Brigade under Brigadier General George Vidmer.
+When Vidmer retired in August 1935, Baer temporarily replaced him as brigade commander.

-In October 1935, Baer was transferred to Baltimore, Maryland and assumed duty as Chief of Staff, Third Corps Area under Major general Albert J. Bowley.
+In October 1935, Baer was transferred to Baltimore, Maryland and assumed duty as chief of staff, Third Corps Area under Major General Albert J. Bowley.
 In this capacity he was co-responsible for the administrative, training, and tactical tasks of several subordinated divisions of the Regular Army, Organized Reserve, and National Guard of the United States.

 World War II

-In late August 1939, Baer was transferred to Governors Island, New York and joined the staff of Second Corps Area under Major general Hugh A. Drum as Officer-in-Charge of the National Guard Affairs.
-In October 1940, he was appointed Chief of Staff of Second Corps Area under general Drum and continued in this capacity under new commanding general, Irving J. Phillipson few months later.
+In late August 1939, Baer was transferred to Governors Island, New York, and joined the staff of Second Corps Area under Major General Hugh A. Drum as officer-in-charge of the National Guard Affairs.
+In October 1940, he was appointed chief of staff of the Second Corps Area under Drum, and continued in this capacity under new commanding general, Irving J. Phillipson, a few months later.
 Meanwhile in July the control of tactical forces was removed from the corps areas with the creation of General Headquarters, United States Army, leaving the corps areas with administrative responsibilities only.

 Following the United States' entry into World War II, the corps areas were renamed service commands in July 1942 in order to reflect their status as administrative and supply agencies.
-Baer now served as Chief of Staff, Second Service Command under Major general Thomas A. Terry and while in this capacity he also served as Civil Defense Chief for New York, New Jersey and Delaware.
-He was promoted to Brigadier general on April 25, 1943 and administratively retired five days later upon reaching the mandatory retirement age.
-Baer was recalled to active duty following day and remained on active duty until January 31, 1944, when he retired from active service.
-For his service during the War, he was decorated with Legion of Merit.
+Baer now served as chief of staff, Second Service Command under Major General Thomas A. Terry.
+While in this capacity, he also served as civil defense chief for New York, New Jersey and Delaware.

+He was promoted to brigadier general on April 25, 1943.
+He administratively retired five days later upon reaching the mandatory retirement age.
+Baer was recalled to active duty the following day, and remained on active duty until January 31, 1944, when he retired from active service.
+For his service during the war, he was decorated with the Legion of Merit.